xoidlabs/xoid/docs/recipes/using-reducers.md

 countAtom.actions.dispatch({ type: types.increase, by: 1 })
 ```

 Connecting existing reducers to **xoid** can be beneficial, especially if you're planning to gradually refactor your reducers.
-The above reducer can be simplified into to the following:
+The above reducer can be simplified into the following:

 ```js
 const CounterModel = (s) => atom(s, (a) => {